-Most (online and offline) shops that sell sex toys, also have sex toy cleaners.
+Most (online and offline) shops that sell sex toys, also offer sex toy cleaners.
 But what are these cleaners, really?
-WHat goes in there?
+What do they contain?
 Are they safe?
 Do they actually work?
-Can you clean your sex toy, only using a sex toy cleaner?
+Can you clean your sex toy, using a sex toy cleaner only?
 NBRplaza did the research.

 Whenever I review a sex toy, I try to say something about how to clean it.
 That is important, but also a little complicated.
 Sex toys come in contact with your most intimate parts and when you don’t clean them well, bacteria and fungi can start to grow.
 And they can cause nasty infections.
 But toys come in many different materials, so there is not just a one-cleaning-tip-fits-all-toys.
 When you want to learn more about the best way to clean and maintain your sex toy, read all about it in our other blogpost.